Literary Forms of Medieval Philosophy

 The source for Anselm’s meditations is the practice of monastic meditation on texts from scripture or on one’s own spiritual condition.
 Anselm takes these techniques for focusing the mind and uses them as mode of inquiry into problems of speculative theology and philosophy.
 Anselm’s meditations make no direct reference to outside sources, either scriptural or philosophical, but represent Anselm’s own thought process as he struggles with what he cannot quite understand or prove.
 In monastic style, he has so thoroughly ‘ruminated’ on his source texts, scripture and Augustine’s De Trinitate, that they are essentially invisible to contemporary readers.
 This independence from authority and emphasis on internal exploration also characterizes Augustine’s Soliloquies, a ‘dialogue’ between Augustine and ‘Reason’, as well as Abelard’s Soliloquium, a ‘dialogue’ between “Peter” and “Abelard” on the meaning and overlap between the names ‘Christian’, ‘philosopher’ and ‘logician’.
 In his Itinararium mentis in Deum, Bonaventure draws on a particularly Franciscan form of contemplation, following the path of St. Francis’s mystical ascent to God, based on Francis’s vision of the six-winged seraph.
 In Bonaventure, as in Anselm, meditation is connected to the mystical project of achieving union with God.

 As the disputed question as a form began to fade in importance in the theological faculty, it was replaced by variations on the disputation form in the arts faculty, focusing on questions of logic and natural philosophy.
 Of these three types of literature which become more significant in the 13th and 14th centuries, obligatio is the only one that unambiguously refers to a form of argument.
 Sophismata and insolubilia can refer either to the propositions that might be discussed in a debate or treatise or other form, or a form of argument for discussing these types of propositions.
 The literature concerning these kinds of problems ranges from formal disputes on the propositions which attempt to solve or avoid the problem posed by the statements to treatises or rules about how to solve the puzzles the disputes over them reveal.
 As a type of proposition, sophismata are ambiguous propositions about which arguments might plausibly be given both that they are true and that they are false.
+They are, as Ashworth puts it, “the medieval ancestor of ‘the morning star is the evening star’,” that is, a proposition epitomizing a larger problem (Ashworth 1992, 518).
 Insolubilia are propositions that are either very difficult or impossible to hold as true or false.
-These propositions are usually self-referential paradoxes like liar paradox (e.g., ‘everything I say is false’).
+These propositions are usually self-referential paradoxes such as the liar paradox (e.g., ‘everything I say is false’).
 The influential view of William Heytesbury was that insolubles should be resolved in the context of an obligatio, a specialized form of disputation, and Heytesbury proposes rules for solving insolubilia as well as sophismata in this way (Spade 1982, 252).
 (For a catalog of insolubilia literature, see Spade 1975).

-Sophismata discussed in the form of a disputation usually involve the offering of arguments both for the truth and falsity of the proposition, resolved by a master.
-The resolution might only be a statement about whether the sophism is true or false; then, more elaborate replies to objections to the master's view might be discussed.
+Sophismata discussed in the form of a disputation usually involve the offering of arguments both for the truth and for the falsity of the proposition, resolved by a master.
+The resolution might only be a statement about whether the sophism is true or false; then, more elaborate replies to objections to the master’s view might be discussed.
 This form can be complicated by the addition of a response offered and defended and then further attacked, and then once again defended by responses to the new set of opposing arguments.
-Oral disputations on sophisms, the origin of much of the sophismata literature,were an important part of the school curriculum (See Courtenay 1987).
+Oral disputations on sophisms, the origin of much of the sophismata literature, were an important part of the school curriculum (see Courtenay 1987).
 Students would serve as opponent and then respondent in a series of disputations under the direction of a master.
-The discussion of sophisms occurs in three different settings in the medieval literature: first, sophisms which are discussed in works on different topics where the sophism raises certain questions germaine to that topic; second, works by a single author which examine a series of sophisms (e.g. the sophismata of Albert of Saxony or John Buridan), and third, collections of sophisms discussed by diverse authors (Read 1993).
+Ashworth notes that some sophismata, such as those by Kilvington and Heytesbury, were original compositions, not edited versions of live debates (Ashworth 1992, 519).
+(For more about Kilvington’s sophismata, see the edition with translation and commentary by Kretzmann and Kretzmann 1990.)
+The discussion of sophisms occurs in three different settings in the medieval literature: first, sophisms which are discussed in works on different topics where the sophism raises certain questions germaine to that topic; second, works by a single author which examine a series of sophisms (e.g., the sophismata of Albert of Saxony or John Buridan), and third, collections of sophisms discussed by diverse authors (Read 1993).

 In the obligational form of disputation, an opponent puts something forward to a respondent.
 The respondent then ‘obligates’ himself to take a certain position on the case put forward by the opponent throughout the dispute.
 There are different types of obligations based on the type of claim the opponent proposes and the stance the respondent adopts towards it.
 (On the different types, see Stump 1982, 319–323.)
 The goal of the opponent is to trap the respondent into a contradiction and the goal of the respondent is to avoid the contradiction.
 The setting of the discussion is crucial since the obligation often involves the evaluation of statements that depend on the disputational context.
 So, for example, the respondent is often obligated to take a position on propositions which make reference to their granting or denying something within the disputation (e.g., ‘that you are in Rome must be granted [by you]’) (Stump 1982, 327).
 In other cases, the difficulty is caused by reference to the passage of time within the dispute.
 So it is posited that something is true at A, but it becomes false and impossible that it be true later in the disputation since the instant A has passed (Stump 1982, 328).
 Often, the dispute between the opponent and respondent is set up to result in a paradox.
 In such cases, the solution must happen outside the debate between the two parties, in which there is a further distinction or disqualification of something originally granted in the disputation.

-Although it has usually been supposed that medieval interest in sophismata and insolubilia came from medieval scholars' exposure to ancient sources, like Arisotle's Sophistical Refutations, rediscovered in the Middle Ages, Angel D'Ors has suggested that the origins might be instead in earlier medieval sources concerned with the problem of skepticism, like Augustine's Soliloquia, and Contra Academicos, as well as Anselm's De Veritate, Proslogion and so forth (D'Ors 1997).
-D'Ors further suggests that discussions of sophisms which continue in theological texts show not the interest in sophisms bleeding over into theology, but theological contexts as the impetus for interest in logical sophisms (D'Ors 1997).
+Although it has usually been supposed that medieval interest in sophismata and insolubilia came from medieval scholars’ exposure to ancient sources, like Arisotle’s Sophistical Refutations, rediscovered in the Middle Ages, Angel D’Ors has suggested that their origins might instead be found in earlier medieval sources concerned with the problem of skepticism, like Augustine’s Soliloquia, and Contra Academicos, as well as Anselm’s De Veritate, Proslogion and so forth (D’Ors 1997).
+Ashworth ties their origin to the 12th c. practice of adducing counter-examples to point out the flaws in reasoning for an apparently plausible thesis (Ashworth 1992, 518) D’Ors further suggests that discussions of sophisms which continue in theological texts show not the interest in sophisms bleeding over into theology, but theological contexts as the impetus for interest in logical sophisms (D’Ors 1997).